- About DUT

 In this section you should list a maximum of 20 key references which have been cited in the above sections using the Harvard or IEEE referencing style.
 Consult the latest reference guide available through the DUT Library for guidelines on the Harvard referencing style.
 A version of the DUT referencing style is available on the EndNote program, which can be downloaded from the DUT Library website.

 Funding for editing and proofreading can be included in the Proposal budget.

 After these sections there is a section on Ethics, followed by declarations by:

 Before submission to the FRC, the HoD will have your proposal checked and approved by a suitably qualified reviewer.

-The PG4a form is signed by the Chair of the Faculty Research Committee once it has been approved by the FRC.
-The first 2/3 pages are then detached by the HoD and submitted to the HDC for ratification of your proposal and budget.
+The PG4a form is signed by the Chair of the Faculty Research Committee once the proposal has been approved by the FRC.
+The first 2/3 pages are then detached by the HoD and submitted to the HDC for noting of the proposal and budget.